+.. module:: registration.backends.default

 + place to temporarily store the activation key and determine whether

 + representing the user account for which activation information

 + A 40-character ``CharField``, storing the activation key for the

 + account.
-Initially, the activation key is a SHA1 hash generated
+Initially, the activation key is the hexdigest of a

-+ randomly-generated salt; after activation, this is reset to
++ SHA1 hash; after activation, this is reset to :attr:`ACTIVATED`.

 + Additionally, one class attribute exists:

 + A constant string used as the value of :attr:`activation_key`